yongrenjie/penguins/docs/plot2d.rst

    :param colors: *(optional)* A tuple of valid ``matplotlib`` colors ``(positive, negative)``.
 The colours will be used for positive and negative contours respectively.
 See :std:doc:`matplotlib:tutorials/colors/colors` for more information.
 The default colours are drawn from Seaborn's "deep" palette (see Seaborn's :std:doc:`seaborn:tutorial/color_palettes`).

       |br|
-      Note that as of now there is no way to disable contours of a particular sign.
-The easiest way around that is to make the unwanted contour have the same colour as the figure background.
+      Note that as of now there is no explicit way to disable contours of a particular sign.
+One workaround is to make the unwanted contour have the same colour as the figure background.
+Another is to use the ``dfilter`` parameter described right after this.
+Note that neither method works perfectly if you also want to display a label (the former will make the line in the legend slightly off-centred, and the latter will still display the negative colour).

+   :param dfilter: *(optional)* A function taking a float and returning a bool to which filters *z*-values of the spectrum which should be retained.
+For example, to remove all negative parts of the spectrum, use ``dfilter=(lambda f: f > 0)``.

    :param str label: *(optional)* A string to display in the legend of the plot.
 See below for an example of how this looks.